FoCGrifWoodall/Project-Terra-Script-for-Roll20/TSTestBranchREADME.txt

 To Do:
-(01)Test Token Automated Movement with multiple directions and variating cycles (02)Test Automated Response for a Marker/Token getting close enough to another Token/Marker (03)Test Buy/Sell system using Player Inventory Money Value with a logged Item List(Automated Inventory Management) Test Buttons on a handout to see if it's possible
+(02)Test Automated Response for a Marker/Token getting close enough to another Token/Marker (03)Test Buy/Sell system using Player Inventory Money Value with a logged Item List(Automated Inventory Management) Test Buttons on a handout to see if it's possible